Blanq-one/EEG-ECG-Time-Series-Viewer/README.md

 No normalization by default to preserve physiological meaning.

+Future Work

+Potential enhancements that could not be implemented due to time constraints:

+Per-channel checkboxes for interactive visibility of individual EEG/ECG channels.

+Normalization toggle to compare channel shapes independent of amplitude.

+Export options for zoomed-in plots as images or PDFs.

+Artifact detection or automated spike highlighting for clinical review.

 ## Screenshots in the files section

 ## GIF also in the Files section